JoinColony/purser/docs/_Modules_purser-software.md

 });
 ```

-Open a new wallet and set a different network id
+Open a new wallet and set a different network id:
 ```js
 import { open } from '@colony/purser-software';